 Understandably, many citizens (and Berlin’s government agencies) have been working to make the celebration a more peaceful event.
 Since 2003, MyFest has embraced the cultural eclecticism of the area with international food stands and stages providing musical acts ranging from hip-hop to Turkish folk to heavy metal.

 If you prefer something more relaxing, the area’s parks are littered with groups of people enjoying the sun.
 Grab a späti (convenience store) beer, try an exotic dish you’ve never had before, and find a place to lounge on the grass.

 MyFest has been largely successful in bringing together the groups of people for May Day without the threat of violence, but there are a few things to be aware of.

-If you are planning to visit around this time, it is probably best not to stay near Kottbusser Tor as there will be periodic shut-downs of public transportation and street closures, as well as crowds.
-Try to stay nearby, or in the other popular districts of Friedrichshain and Neukölln.
+If you are planning to visit around this time, it is best not to stay near Kottbusser Tor as there will be periodic shut-downs of public transportation and street closures, as well as crowds.
+Stay nearby in the other popular districts of Friedrichshain and Neukölln.